desmos-labs/desmos/docs/architecture/adr-006-support-multisig-chain-link.md

 }

 // Verify verifies the signature using the given plain text and public key.
-// It returns and error if something is invalid. func (p Proof) Verify(cdc codec.BinaryCodec, address AddressData) error {
+// It returns an error if something is invalid. func (p Proof) Verify(cdc codec.BinaryCodec, address AddressData) error {
 	value, _ := hex.DecodeString(p.PlainText)
 	var pubkey cryptotypes.PubKey